 For Cooking the Mushrooms

-- Clarified butter, lard, or high heat cooking oil, as needed
+- 4 Tablespoons Clarified butter lard, or high heat cooking oil, as needed

 - Mix the blackening ingredients together, then store in a labeled, dated container, it will last for 6 months in a cool, dry place.